TTK4130/ttk4130.github.io/docs/numerical-methods-for-odes.rst

 .. math::
     \Delta x_{n+1} = x_{n+1} - x_n = - \frac{f(x_n)}{f'(x_n)}

+The reason we care about the "update" is because it gives us the iterative scheme were we simply compute the :math:`\Delta x_{n+1}` with the :math:`x_n` we currently hold as our best guess and then obtain a *better* guess by adding the update!
-Thus, if we're close to a fixed point, the update will be small.
+Thus, the closer we are to a fixed point (i.e. our solution), the smaller the update will be.
-This is great news as we can use this as a measure for convergence.
+Since the scheme is iterative and will only give the right answer when we've done an infinite number of iterations, we have to be able to stop iterating when things are "good enough".
+Since the update will get smaller and smaller, we can say that a good place to stop is when the update is smaller than a certain threshold, the error *tolerance* of the iteration.
-If we set a tolerance level :math:`\text{tol}`, we can say that if
+For a specific (user-defined) tolerance level :math:`\text{tol}`, we can say that if

 .. math::

     \bigg| - \frac{f(x_n)}{f'(x_n)} \bigg| < \text{tol}

-then we accept the point :math:`x_{n+1}` as a solution.
+then we accept the point :math:`x_{n+1}` as a "good enough" solution.
 This is starting to sound like an algorithm we could implement for ourselves and use in potential implicit Runge-Kutta solvers.
 It's been a while since we talked about those, but in the end, this is why we even need to discuss implicit equations and fixed points and all that.